sharklinux/shark/README.md

    Powerful and flexible lua script language for event analysis, all lua libraries can be use for analysis.
-   Easy to build cloud/distributed monitoring
+   Easy to build cloud/distributed monitoring solution

-4. Support ebpf scripting
+4. Support perf/ebpf scripting

-   shark already support ebpf, user can access ebpf map as lua table.
+   trace perf event as you want, all is in userspace. shark already support ebpf, user can access ebpf map as lua table.

 5. Fast